What are Short Breaks?

 A young person's Guide to Short Breaks and a widget version are available under the documents section.

-Parent Carers Aiming High (PCAH) is an independent group led by local parents which provides an opportunity for parent carers to work together to have their voices heard and influence changes in local services.
-PCAH is for parent carers to meet other parents caring for children with any kind of disability.
+Parent Carers Voice is an independent group led by local parents which provides an opportunity for parent carers to work together to have their voices heard and influence changes in local services.
+Parent Carers Voice is for parent carers to meet other parents caring for children with any kind of disability.
 This group enables the enthusiasm and commitment of parents with disabled children to make real improvements to services which will directly affect them and their children.

 Parents with disabled children are experts in their child’s needs and can collectively transform services for all children and families.

-To find out more about PCAH, please contact Lorraine Frapwell at:
+To find out more about Parent Carers Voice, please contact Claire Abrahams at:

 The Carers' Centre, 1 Riverside Cottages, Radstock, Bath BA3 3PS.
 Tel: 01761 431388